sdpercy/Horiseon-code-refactor/README.md

 ## Acceptance Criteria
 GIVEN a webpage meets accessibility standards
-* WHEN I view the source code
-* THEN I find semantic HTML elements

-* WHEN I view the structure of the HTML elements
-* THEN I find that the elements follow a logical structure independent of styling and positioning
+* The source code has semantic HTML elements that follow a logical structure independent of style and positioning.
+All image elements have accessible attributes.
+The header attributes fall in sequential order.
+Finally find a concise, descriptive title.

-* WHEN I view the image elements
-* THEN I find accessible alt attributes

-* WHEN I view the heading attributes
-* THEN they fall in sequential order

-* WHEN I view the title element
-* THEN I find a concise, descriptive title

 ## Technical Acceptance Criteria
  Satify above criteria plus the following code improvements